 A Taste of Teacher Training Pass

 We’ll be offering one week of unlimited classes FREE to anyone interested in learning more about our training program.
-Because all of our teaching staff have completed at least three hundred hours of training here, we think our drop-in classes are a wonderful representation of our yoga education program and the types of classes and teachers we believe in.
+Because all of our teaching staff have completed at least three hundred hours of training here, we think our drop-in classes are a wonderful representation of our yoga education program.
 Pick a week, set up your pass, and see if our studio is the right fit for you.

 Have any questions about the program?
 Curious to learn more? to our Yoga Education Manager for an immediate response.